-On-site: They will begin their orientation to Francophone cultures with their 2-week stay in Québec City and will continue throughout the program.
-The SLU professor accompanying the group - and the host families - will help students with cultural adjustment issues.
+On-site: Students begin their orientation to Francophone cultures with their two-week stay in Quebec City.
+Along with intensive French classes at the Universite Laval, the SLU professor accompanying the group - and the host families - will help students with cultural adjustment issues.
 The orientation to French culture will continue when the group arrives in France.

 If you are interested in learning more about the Global Francophone Cultures program please contact one of the following people.

 CIIS Office: Kelley Lawson-Khalidi, Director of Off-Campus Programs - Questions about eligibility, program logistics, and other off-campus opportunities.

 Peer Advisor: Mallie Kai-kai, France: Academic Year 2012-2013 - Questions about the student experience.

 Emily Mulvihill, GFC Spring 2013

 Faculty Coordinator: Dr. Roy Caldwell - Questions about program academics.